DFreds/dfreds-module-docs/docs/developers/module-template-ts/index.md

 this command and go to `localhost:{configured-port}`.
 The configured port is usually localhost:30000, but could be different depending on if you changed it.

-### `npm run update-types && npm run lint:fix`
+### `npm run update-types`

-Updates the pf2e types and auto-fixes any linting issues to reduce the diff in Git.
+Updates the pf2e types that provide base Foundry types.
 It's recommended to run this periodically.

 :::warning
 Since this is dependent on an external integration, types may be slow to update or inaccurate, especially when a new version of Foundry releases.
 You can always change the types yourself in `types/foundry`.
+You might have to if something isn't yet added by the pf2e team.
 :::

+### `npm run lint:fix`

+Fixes any lint issues to reduce the diff in Git.
+It's recommended to run this periodically or before each commit.
+Alternatively, you could install extensions like ESLint, EditorConfig, Prettier, and Prettier ESLint in VSCode to do it on save.

 ## Static Files